-6 Conclusion
+4 Conclusion

 In 2018, the Norwegian Government issued a new regulation for the conduct of monetary policy.
 It explicitly states that the central bank shall counteract the build-up of financial imbalances.
 For monetary policy to do so, it is important to know how monetary policy affects financial imbalances.
-This paper attempts to build a bridge between financial stability and monetary policy by answering the descriptive question of how monetary policy affects financial stability.
-In order to do so, we first find good indicators for financial stability, and second, assess the impact of a monetary policy shock on these indicators.
+This paper attempts to build a bridge between financial stability and monetary policy by answering the descriptive question of whether and how monetary policy affects financial stability.
+In order to do so, we first find good indicators for financial stability, and second, assess the impact of a contractionary monetary policy shock on these indicators.

 We have investigated the predicative ability of five indicators of financial stability for the past two Norwegian recessions, using a signaling approach.
-Our results show that the private credit-to-GDP gap, household credit growth, house price-to-income ratio, and banks' wholesale funding gap works well as indicators of financial distress in Norway.
+Our results show that the private creditto-GDP gap, household credit growth, house price-to-income ratio and gap, and banks' wholesale funding ratio and gap have provided good indications of financial distress in Norway in the past.
 Particularly, the wholesale funding gap performs best of all indicator variables in our sample.
-Furthermore of interest, Norges Bank uses the credit-to-GDP gap, however, we found credit growth to be a more reliable indicator variable.
-House prices-to-income, both in gap and ratio, also showed good predicative abilities over the past 35 years in Norway.
-Since these indicators are determinants of financial stability, we further ask the descriptive question of whether the central bank can affect these variables using the monetary policy instrument.
+Furthermore of interest, Norges Bank use credit-to-GDP as a main indicator for financial stability, while we found credit growth to be a better indicator for financial stability than the credit-to-GDP ratio, providing a false signal in two-thirds of the quarters the ratio does.
+However, among our credit indicators, the credit-to-GDP gap is the best performing indicator, which is in line with Norges Banks view on the gap as an important indicator variable.
+House prices-to-income, both in gap and ratio, showed good predicative abilities over the past 35 years in Norway, and provided the smallest loss after the wholesale funding gap.
+Since these indicators are determinants of financial stability, we further ask the descriptive question of whether and how the central bank can affect these variables using the monetary policy instrument.

-We have examined the effect of monetary policy on financial stability using ten structural VAR models, with a fixed set of non-indicator variables, and different combinations of indicator variables.
+We examined the effect of monetary policy on financial stability using ten structural VAR models, with a fixed set of non-indicator variables, and different combinations of indicator variables.
 Compared to previous studies on financial stability and monetary policy in Norway, we use a broader set of indicators.
 Our findings suggest that monetary policy is not neutral when it comes to financial stability.
-We show that monetary policy can affect some of these important determinants of financial stability, by using the short-term nominal interest rate.
-In particular, we find that monetary policy influences the credit-to-GDP gap, which falls.
+We show that monetary policy can affect some of the important determinants of financial stability, by using the short-term nominal interest rate.
+In particular, we find that monetary policy influences the credit-to-GDP gap, which falls as a response to a contractionary monetary policy shock.
 In addition, the house price-to-income ratio falls in all our models.
-Nevertheless, the effects of household credit growth and the wholesale funding gap are either small or insignificant.
+Nevertheless, the effects on household credit growth and the wholesale funding gap are either small or insignificant.